abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/sharedvolumes.md

 # Shared Volumes

-Users may need to access shared files.
-If you cannot create `PersistentVolumes` on your cluster, this page describes how to access a shared `/mnt/shared_data` hostPath using `rules`.
+Users may need to access shared files across sessions or desktops.
+This page describes two methods for mounting a shared directory inside user pods: using `hostPath` for node-local storage, and using a `PersistentVolumeClaim` backed by an NFS server for cluster-wide accessibility.
+Access to shared volumes is controlled through `rules` defined in `desktop.policies`.

 ## Check your rules in `authmanagers` `ldapconfig`

 !!! note
-    The `ldapconfig` for demo ldap server add few default rules.
+    The `ldapconfig` for the demo LDAP server adds a few default rules.
 To get more information about the ldap server read the [docker-test-openldap](https://github.com/abcdesktopio/docker-test-openldap) web page.

-The user `Philip J. Fry` is member of the group `ship_crew`.
+The user `Philip J. Fry` is a member of the group `ship_crew`.

-Detail of `ship_crew` group `cn=ship_crew,ou=people,dc=planetexpress,dc=com`
+Details of the `ship_crew` group `cn=ship_crew,ou=people,dc=planetexpress,dc=com`

 | Attribute        | Value            |
 | ---------------- | ---------------- |